pivotal/docs-platform-automation/docs/tasks.md

   ```

 This is to allow the same config parameters
-that let us select a file from Pivnet
+that let us select a file from Tanzu Network
 select it again when pulling from the supported blobstore.
 Note that the filename will be unchanged
 if supported blobstore keys are not present in the configuration file.
 This avoids breaking current pipelines.

 !!! warning "When using the s3 resource in concourse"
-    If you are using a `regexp` in your s3 resource definition that explicitly requires the pivnet filename to be the _start_ of the
+    If you are using a `regexp` in your s3 resource definition
+    that explicitly requires the Tanzu Network filename
-    regex, (i.e., the pattern starts with `^`) this won't work when using S3 config.
+    to be the _start_ of the regex, (i.e., the pattern starts with `^`)
+    this won't work when using S3 config.
-    The new file format preserves the original filename, so it is still possible to match on that -
+    The new file format preserves the original filename,
+    so it is still possible to match on that -
-    but if you need to match from the beginning of the filename, that will have been replaced by the prefix described above.
+    but if you need to match from the beginning of the filename,
+    that will have been replaced by the prefix described above.

 !!! info "When specifying Tanzu Application Service-Windows"
     This task will automatically download and inject the winfs for pas-windows.